apache/pulsar/site2/docs/client-libraries-java.md

 ### Batch receive

-Use `batchReceive` can receive multiple messages for each call.
+Use `batchReceive` receive multiple messages for each call.

-Here's an example:
+An example is as follows:

 ```java
 Messages messages = consumer.batchReceive();